spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 # Installing Private Cloud Gateway - OpenStack

-The following system requirements should be met in order to install a private cloud gateway for OpenStack:
+The following system prerequisites are required to install an OpenStack PCG:

-* Private cloud gateway IP requirements:
+* PCG IP requirements:
-    * 1 IP for a 1 node PCG or 3 IPs for a 3 node PCG
+    * Either one or three node IP addresses, depending on topology: single node PCG vs. three node (HA) PCG
-    * 1 IP for Kubernetes control-plane
+    * One IP for the Kubernetes control-plane (VIP).
+    * One additional Kubernetes control-plane IP (required for rolling upgrade).

 Palette provides an installer in the form of a command line interface (CLI).
 This installer can be run on any Linux x86-64 system that has docker daemon installed and has connectivity to the Palette Management console as well as OpenStack controller.